soonam91/FastyBird/README.md

 -- Bonuses pop up Time after Time
--- If the Bird gets the Bonuses, it gets faster or can go through the Obstacles -- Aim of the Game is: 1)get to the Destination and 2) gets faster there, so you can compete with your friends
+-- If the Bird gets the Bonuses, it gets faster or can go through the Obstacles -- Aim of the Game is: 1)get to the Destination and 2) gets faster there, so you can compete with your friends -- if you succed to fly for 60 sec, you win